HathorNetwork/hathor-wallet-headless/PLUGIN.md

 ## Configuration

-By default no plugins will run, you need to configure and enable plugins.
+By default no plugins will run, you need to install the dependencies, configure, and enable plugins.

 Each plugin can have it's own configuration outside the usual config module.